LeHoang510/DeepLearningBaseline/README.md

     ```

 ## 2.3.
 Check hardware compatibility
-- You can check if your hardware by running the following command:
+- You can check if your hardware is compatible by running the following command:

     ```bash
     python utils/check_hardware.py